-In the years to come we may see the competition heat up, with broadcasters and movie studios throwing their weight behind specific formats and you can read more about how these formats differ and which are likely to come out on top in our guide to HDR.
+The extra formats add confusion, but you shouldn't worry if the TV you go for doesn't support every one.
+Find out more about how these formats differ and which are likely to come out on top in our guide to HDR.

 Curved TVs still can perform well in our lab overall, but think carefully about whether one is right for you before you buy.
 Bear in mind, too, that if you want to wall-mount your TV, a curved model won't sit as flush as a flatscreen will.
 Plus, a curved screen can look a bit odd, or even warped, when viewed from an angle.

 We know from tracking prices that June is a great time to buy a new TV as prices tend to be discounted across a wide range of technology products.
 You'll also see heavy discounting on TVs around the key sales periods, such as Black Friday/Cyber Monday in late November, and the Boxing Day sales in December.

 If you're happy to hold on then our research has found that a TV will usually be at its cheapest price eight months after launch.
 This timeline makes sense given that TVs are upgraded yearly.